gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 Libraries matching the following criterias are strong candidates to be configured as shared dependencies:

-- Medium to large libraries that are used by multiple modules..
+- Medium to large libraries that are used by multiple modules.
 - Libraries that requires a [single instance](#react-dependencies-requirements) to work properly (like `react`).
 - Libraries exporting [React contexts](#react-context-limitations).